gilch/hissp/docs/faq.rst

 However, the main use of Hissp is metaprogramming with syntactically-aware macros.
-If you wanted to do string metaprogramming you could have just used `exec()<exec>`, so you're giving up a lot of Hissp's power.
+If you wanted to do string metaprogramming you could have just used `exec()<exec>`, with Python string manipulation, so you're giving up a lot of Hissp's power.

-Expressions are relatively safe if you're careful, but note that statements would only work at the top level.
+Python expressions are relatively safe to inject in Hissp if you're careful, but note that statements would only work at the top level.

 What's 1 + 1?